atualizado Última hora

 are required to have a travel authorisation to enter 30 European countries for a short stay.

-Fun Facts about Bulgaria and Bulgarians:
+FUN FACTS about Bulgaria and Bulgarians:

 - Bulgarians nod for ''No'' and shake head for ''Yes''.

 - Bulgarians have created the Cyrillic alphabet which was spread across the Slavic people.
-It is used today in Russia, N Macedonia, Serbia, Ukraine and Belarus.

 - Bulgaria is the world's largest producer of organic rose oil ( from Rosa Damascena) and lavender oil .
 The Rose valley is in the Kazanlak area.
 Roses are harvested in May/June.
+It is a vital ingredient for parfumes.

 - The hottest mineral spring in Europe (103 C) is in Sapareva Banya,70 kilometers south of Sofia.

 - John Atanasov, of a Bulgarian farther, invented the first electronic digital computer in the 1930s.
-He managed to register that patent just hours before a Hungarian mathematician applied for the same.

-Sofia has an underground metro system that covers most of the city.
+- Sofia has an underground metro system that covers most of the city.

-Transport service is very good.
+Transport service as a whole is cheap and very good.

-Our workawayer accommodation is very close to a large shopping mall, supermarket, tram stop.
+- Our workawayer accommodation is very close to a large shopping mall, supermarket, tram stop.

 Many buses are available in the area.

-Vitosha mountain (2,000 m high) is right next to the city, very pretty and offers spectacular walks, views over the city; night skiing in winter and a fairly unique lifestyle.
+- Vitosha mountain (2,000 m high) is right next to the city, very pretty and offers spectacular walks, views over the city; night skiing in winter and a fairly unique lifestyle.

-You can reach it by bus or join Terry for his morning walks there.
+You can reach it by bus.

-Belogradchik Rocks is a very unique place in NW Bulgaria.
+- Belogradchik Rocks is a very unique place in NW Bulgaria.
 Worlawayres that had been there had hired a car for the day trip.

-Plovdiv is the second largest city in Bulgaria.
+- Plovdiv is the second largest city in Bulgaria.
 1h 30 min by regular bus service.

 Staying overnight is recommended.

-Veliko Tarnovo is the old Bulgarian capital, situated on the hills over The Yantra river.
+- Veliko Tarnovo is the old Bulgarian capital, situated on the hills over The Yantra river.

 It has a big fortress from the time of the 2nd Bulgarian kingdom, the time before the Ottomans conquered the Balkans